That very same summer of 1971 we visited Sweden and John got to know some of my country, my family and quite a few of my friends.

 The luxury is too much, too overwhelming, and I definitely prefer Nice which has a ‘real town’ behind the façades with la Promenade des Anglais, the exotic-looking palm trees, the blue Mediterranean and white yachts.
 Nice is a town where real people live, and where it’s pleasant to walk around in the shade among the old houses on a hot day, in little streets far away from the flashy seafront.

 The year we spent on different continents we wrote frequent letters.
-The funny thing was that we were reading the same books, partly, and discussing Le Mythe de Sisyphe and other books by Albert Camus, the most negative author I can imagine, unless it would be Jean-Paul Sartre.
+The funny thing was that we were reading the same books, partly, and discussing Le Mythe de Sisyphe and other books by Albert Camus, the most pessimistuicauthor I can imagine, unless it would be Jean-Paul Sartre.
 Camus’ more commonly read L’Etranger is far more depressing than maybe most people realize.
 ‘Le héros absurde fait face à l’absurdité de la vie.’

 In Le Mythe de Sisyphe Camus is introducing the expression ‘faire le saut’.
 I have forgotten what exactly he means by that, but I remember being thrilled by it at the time I was reading the book.
-What it means to me today is making the leap from superstition, the domination of a clique of witch doctors in whatever religion you refer to, from the land of the unseeing masses to a state of mind where you accept the absence of a hand to hold on to.
+What it means to me today is making the leap from superstition, the domination of a clique of witch doctors in whatever religion you refer to, from the land of the unseeing masses to a state of mind where you accept the absence of a mythical being to lean on.
 Your blinders are gone and there is nobody to go to for judgement or for advice, for comfort or for forgiveness.
 People will certainly react very differently if they come to this stark conclusion, but I find it a relief to know that there is no punishing or rewarding God, no salvation, no judgement.
 I alone am responsible for what I do and I alone can make something liveable out of my life.

 The famous first sentence of L’Etranger sets the tone for the rest of the book.
 Meursault, the Stranger, says